Skip to main content

 The AI wave has turbocharged extension utility.
 Summarisers, writing assistants, page analysers, CRM auto-fill tools, recruiting sourcing helpers — every one of these is better as an extension than as a tab the user has to switch to.
 The barrier to value delivery is lower, and user stickiness is higher because the extension is always contextually present.

-MV2 vs MV3: What Changed and Why It Matters
+MV2 vs MV3: What Changed and Why Does It Matter?

 Manifest V3 is not optional in 2026.
 Google began phasing out Manifest V2 extensions in 2023 and has completed enforcement for new submissions.
 Every extension you build today must use MV3.
 Understanding what changed is essential before writing a single line of code.